kalukal/Powerbi/README.md

 # HR Analysis Project
 This dashboard is used to analyse the attriation from a company because of different reason.
 # CRIME AGAINST WOMEN
-This dash board shows different state's ranking on specific crimes that are commited against women.
+This dashboard shows different state's ranking on specific crimes that are commited against women.
+# AMEZO
+This dashboard shows sales analysis based on region,year.